1. Apply to Baylor University

 Each student who confirms their intent to enroll in one of the four Honors College majors or programs by March 1 (Round 1) or April 1 (Round 2) is considered for an Honors College scholarship.
 The committee reviews the student’s Baylor application, level of financial need as displayed through the FAFSA and CSS profile, and Honors College application (unnecessary if enrolling only in Great Texts).
 If selected to receive an award, students are notified via email in March (Round 1) or April (Round 2).
 The process is completed and closed in April.
 Students do not need to submit a deposit to Baylor in order to be considered.
 The confirmation for the Honors College is non-binding.

-As an Honors College student, you also have the opportunity to live in the Honors Residential College (HRC).
+Honors College students have the opportunity to live in the Honors Residential College (HRC).
 This unique residential college provides a living experience that fosters community, discovery, and opportunities for personal growth.
 For more information about important housing dates and housing options in the HRC, please follow this link.
 If you have any questions, please contact HRC@baylor.edu.

-Orientation is a two-day program that's essential for all incoming and transfer students.
-During orientation, you'll meet with an advisor to discuss your degree plan and register for classes, but there is so much more.
+- Orientation: Orientation is a two-day program that is essential for all incoming and transfer students.
+During orientation, you will meet with an advisor to discuss your degree plan and register for classes, but there is so much more.
 It is an opportunity to explore academics, campus life, and begin developing important relationships with faculty, staff, and students.
 There are also opportunities to hear important information and have all of your questions answered.